2017 Italian Open – Men's singles

 Alexander Zverev defeated Novak Djokovic in the final, 6–4, 6–3 to win the men's singles tennis title at the 2017 Italian Open.
-It was his first Masters 1000 title, and he became the first player born in the 1990s to win a Masters title.
+It was his first Masters 1000 title, becoming the first player born in the 1990s to win a Masters event.

 Andy Murray was the defending champion, but lost in the second round to Fabio Fognini.

 Seeds

 The top eight seeds receive a bye into the second round.